zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 mask1 = uint8_t((vgetq_lane_u64(mask2, 1) * magic) >> 56);
 ```

-It does assume that 64-bit multiplication is efficient, however on ARMv7 this ends up being about the same speed as the less efficient NEON implementation with paired adds, and it's consistently faster compared to horizontal adds on AArch64 (on the entire algorithm, of which all of the above is only a part of, it results in ~2% faster decoding on Apple M2 and ~3% faster decoding on Amazon Graviton 2; it also compiles into the same efficient code on MSVC where the lack of horizontal adds is not an issue anymore).
+It does assume that 64-bit multiplication is efficient, however on ARMv7 this ends up being about the same speed as the less efficient NEON implementation with paired adds, and it's consistently faster compared to horizontal adds on AArch64 (on the entire algorithm, of which all of the above is only a part of, it results in ~2% faster decoding on Apple M2 and ~3% faster decoding on AWS Graviton2; it also compiles into the same efficient code on MSVC where the lack of horizontal adds is not an issue anymore).

 Ok, but... why does this code even work?
 Where do we get the magic constant from?
 And how did `0b0000000000000` arrive at this idea?